ulflulfl/homeautomation/Sensirion_SHT31.md

 Cheap temperature and humidity sensor with I2C interface

 *State (2023.12): Working just fine with ESPHome / Home Assistant.
-However, more accurate successor model series SHT4x are already available for a similiar price*
+However, more accurate successor model series SHT4x are already available for a similar price*

 ![image description](images/SHT31.jpg)
 *SHT31 board with connection wires (the orange wire is not connected)*